maureen-zhang/Pyrolitics/README.md

 ### Results and Implications
 - Using a simple model like panel regression, we gain clearer insight into how the structure of the data frame and the selection of features influence the model's performance and reliability.
-- There is a significant correlation between [insert feature] and the number of fires in a given county in a given year.
+- There is a significant correlation between product of eletricity comsumption and vegetaion changes and the number of fires in a given county in a given year.
 - The frequency of fires appears to correlate more strongly with electricity consumption than with the magnitude or severity of individual fire events.

 ### Stakeholders: